EquorumProtocol/Equorum-Protocol/README.md

 - Immutable by design (no upgradability)

 ### Security Features
-- Pausable transfers (emergency)
+- Pausable transfers
 - Blacklist functionality
 - ReentrancyGuard on all state-changing functions
 - TimeLock for governance actions (48h delay)
-- Emergency withdrawal mechanisms
+- Withdrawal mechanisms with cooldowns

 ---